eMVee-NL/Get-details-from-website/README.md

 Run in the terminal `python3 ITechnology.py -u http://www.website.com`

 ## To do list
+- Working on the -l (list in a file) option to run multiple wwebsites (sub)domains
 - Working on HTTP responses to get important details in a kind of summery
 - Maybe a phone number scraper
 - Maybe a check for hyperlinks (working on an idea)